quanwatson/techtheworld-homelab/03-network/switching/switch-overview.md

 ## Management Strategy
 - Switch management is isolated to VLAN 10
 - VLAN 1 is not used for management
+- VLAN 999 is used for disabled ports
 - Console access retained as out-of-band recovery

 ## VLAN Strategy (Design)
 - VLAN 10 — LAB (management and lab devices)
 - VLAN 20 — IOT (planned)
 - VLAN 30 — MGMT (planned, future)
+- VLAN 999 — Native VLAN(disabled ports)

 No trunking or access port enforcement has been applied yet.